tom-daly/sp2013-bootstrap-nav/README.md

-SharePoint / Office 365 Client Side Navigation - Version 0.1 - 10/1/2015
+SharePoint / Office 365 Client Side Navigation - Version 0.2 - 10/12/2015

 GENERAL USAGE NOTES
 --------------------
 This code is specifically written to work on SharePoint 2013 on-prem, sandbox or Office 365.
 The purpose of this code is to replace the standard SharePoint navigation with a navigation that is Bootstrap v3 friendly.
-At this point it has not been fully tested to work in all possible navigation scenarios.
-It currently only supports 2 levels of navigation.
-The navigation can still be manipulated via the standard SharePoint interface.

-** IT IS STILL IN THE VERY EARLY STAGES OF DEVELOPMENT AND IS NOT CONSIDERED COMPLETE **
+Currently this navigation only supports using the Managed Meta Data navigation.
+Structural navigation is not supported because the SharePoint / O365 REST endpoints make it impossbile to implement correctly.

+This navigation will only support 2 levels, a top level and 1 drop down.
+Simply because at this time of this writing the current version of bootstrap v3.3.5 supports two levels.
+The code however, is written to loop through all the Managed Meta Data Navigation Nodes regardless.
+There are plenty of 3rd partys, plugins, and other users writting 3 or even 4 level flyouts that you could attempt to implement with this.

 HOW TO USE
 -----------
 It's very simple to use.